cube5/themoviedb-graphql/README.md

 yarn gql:codegen
 ```

-### Fetches the remote schema from a server into `src/generated/schema.graphql`. [graphql-cli](https://github.com/graphql-cli/graphql-cli#readme)
+### Fetches the remote schema from a server into `src/generated/schema.graphql` using the [graphql-cli](https://github.com/graphql-cli/graphql-cli#readme)

-in this case the dev server.
+In this case the dev server.
 The downside is that you have to run the dev server first and then run this task in another terminal tab.

 ```bash
 yarn gql:get-schema